MwaiBanda/Momentum/README.md

 # Momentum
-Multiplatform payments & sermon streaming apps(Android & iOS) for Momentum Church in Indiana.
+Multiplatform payments & sermon streaming apps(Android, iOS & iPadOS) for Momentum Church in Indiana.
 Built in Kotlin Multiplatform Mobile(KMM) with SwiftUI & Jetpack Compose, the apps allow users to make payments to the church, stream past sermons, edit & update account information.
 Persists data locally with SQLDelight and Remote with Firebase.
-The apps are architected to emphasize code sharing between Android & iOS, so all core business logic written in the SDK, Android & iOS apps only contain presentation logic, viewmodels and tests.
+The apps are architected to emphasize code sharing between Android, iOS & iPadOS, so all core business logic written in the SDK, Android, iOS & iPadOS only contain presentation logic, viewmodels and tests.

 ### Download Via AppStore or PlayStore
 The app's are available for download on the app store & playstore for Android & iPhone
 <table>
   <tr>
-    <th colspan="2"> <b>Momentum Church: Indiana - Payments(Android & iOS)</b> </th>
+    <th colspan="2"> <b>Momentum Church: Indiana - Payments & Streaming(Android, iOS & iPadOS)</b> </th>

   </tr>
   <tr>